-- Your last will and testament must not direct that your home be sold; and
+- Your last will and testament must not direct that your home be sold (not desire that it be sold, but a specific direction to sell); and

-- Your home must not have been rented during your lifetime, which would cause it to lose its homestead status.
+- Your home must not have been rented during your lifetime, which would cause it to lose its homestead status (although this has exceptions as well).

-The homestead property can be sold and the proceeds can be protected, importantly.
+The homestead property can be sold and the proceeds can be protected, importantly, even if you/your loved one is on Medicaid already.
 Another issue is that the home may be sitting there for a long time, which creates more issues.
 It may be best to protect your homestead property in advance with an irrevocable asset protection trust.

 You may also ask: